nghia-vo/sarepy/doc/source/toc/section1.rst

   :align: center
   :figclass: align-center

   Figure 6.
-Occurrence of the ring artifacts is sample-dependent as can be seen in the reconstructed images of three samples at the same detector row. (a) Sample
+Occurrence of ring artifacts is sample-dependent as can be seen in the reconstructed images of three samples at the same detector row. (a) Sample
   1. (b) Sample 2. (c) Sample 3.